rtts/photog-perl/README.md

 Photog!
 =======

-Photog! turns a directory tree of source images into a photography website with nested albums of chronologically sorted photographs.
+Photog! is a static photo gallery generator that displays images in a justified gallery.
+It turns a directory tree of source images into a photography website with nested albums of chronologically sorted photographs.
 It is created by [Jaap Joris Vens][1] who uses it for [his personal photography website][2].
 Photog also has [its own website][3] with detailed installation instructions, online manual pages, and nice fonts.